skienzmatishun/rippreport/content/p/dirty-little-secrets/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Local planning directors systematically bypassed mandatory zoning rules to greenlight profitable developments for favored insiders.
+Public records reveal a secret pattern of ignoring land use plans at the expense of surrounding neighborhoods.
+  Taxpayers deserve to know what city hall has been hiding under the rug all along.
 ---
 This is the early edition of FREAKY FRIDAY, The evening edition will feature the change of government in Fairhope.
 It is Fairhope’s dirty little secret.